driscollwebdev/numbers.js/README.md

-numbers
+numbers.js
 =======

-numbers is a client-side javascript library that adds some advanced mathematics functionality to the standard Math library.
+numbers.js is a client-side javascript library that adds some advanced mathematics functionality to the standard Math library.

 Library Contents
 -------